VitorHKato/Javascript-OOP/README.md

 - Create a class ShoppingCart with an array of Product objects.
 Add methods addProduct(product), removeProduct(productId), and getTotalCost().
 Create a ShoppingCart object, add some products, and calculate the total cost.

+## Object Lifecycle Management: Constructors and Destructors
+- Create a class User that has the attributes username, email, and password.
+Add a constructor to initialize these attributes when a User object is created.
+Then, add a method deleteAccount() that simulates the destruction of the object by printing a message indicating that the account has been deleted.

+## Object References
+- Create a class Book with the attributes title, author, and isbn.
+Add methods to get and set these attributes.
+Then, create a class Library that maintains a list of Book objects.
+Add methods to add and remove books from the library.
+Finally, create a method that finds a book by its ISBN and returns a reference to the corresponding Book object.

+## Relationships Between Objects
+- Create a class Employee with the attributes name and position.
+Then, create a class Department that has an attribute name and a list of Employee objects.
+Add methods to add and remove employees from the department.
+Finally, create a method that returns a list of names of all employees in a given department.

+## Persistence
+- Create a class Contact with the attributes name, phone, and email.
+Add methods to get and set these attributes.
+Then, create a class ContactManager that has a method saveContactsToFile() to save all contacts to a JSON file, and a method loadContactsFromFile() to load contacts from a JSON file and add them to the ContactManager's list of contacts.